-How do I know when I’m inviting conflict?
+How do I know when my leadership style is inviting conflict?

 In our War to Peace® workshops, we help you to understand the ways we all invite conflict, even the subtle often unconscious ways we do this.
 We also demonstrate how we get locked in a spiral with people and invite from them the very behaviour we seek to change.
 We also show you how to break this cycle, and how to become the consistently effective and inspirational leader you long to be.
 You may recognise some of these signs of moving away from being clear-headed, decisive and effective:

 - We justify our thoughts, feelings and actions.
 So our headspace is filled with explaining to ourselves (and others) why we said the things we did and took the action we took.

 - We take personally the thing that was said to us, as though it was intended to provoke us.

 - We blame for our actions, thoughts and feelings, subtly or otherwise, rather than taking full responsibility.
 This may include us self-flagellating, as well as blaming others.